A Natural Approach to Regenerative

 - Vision problems

-Recent research has also suggested that stem cells can rejuvenate “old hearts” by replacing them with new ones (and therefore strengthening the tissues of the heart).
+Recent research has also suggested that Growth Factors can rejuvenate “old hearts” by replacing them with new ones (and therefore strengthening the tissues of the heart).

 According to these studies, stem therapy resulted in: